saboyle/LeavingCareWiki/Employment.md

 *

-A charity that can help you get your job search started and give you the confidence and skills you need to apply for jobs, **The Prince's Trust**
+A charity that can help you get your job search started and give you the confidence and skills you need to apply for jobs is **The Prince's Trust**
 [https://www.princes-trust.org.uk/help-for-young-people/get-job](https://www.princes-trust.org.uk/help-for-young-people/get-job)

 *